ZeCarlosCoutinho/CompanyResourceUsagePrototype/README.md

   Had some issues here with starting Docker given the production configs.
 Setup Devise
 Setup RSpec and FactoryBot
   Having some hiccups here with automatic import of factories.
   Solved by using rspec-rails instead of rspec Implementing the User and Profile model
   Having issues with DB cleaning before/after the tests.
   Solved by adding the DatabaseCleaner gem.
+(After this point I stopped recording more logs.
+It went mostly smoothly, implementing controllers and views)

 ## Plan